Just about half of eligible Americans get their flu shots.

 Today the H1N1 flu strain continues to circulate, along with other influenza strains during seasonal flu outbreaks.
-This year the seasonal flu vaccine was designed to provide protection against H1N1.
+This year the seasonal flu vaccine was designed to

 Even a less effective flu vaccine can save thousands of lives every year.
 While it may not stop a flu infection, it can lessen the severe symptoms.

 One study from the CDC found that the vaccine saved 40,000 lives over a 9-year period.

 But in the United States, just about half the population currently receives the vaccine for influenza.